Thirthamk/React-Ecommerce/README.md

 ability to change quantity of products in cart ability to remove entries from cart

+# Future Goals
+My future goals for this project will be to update the styling and make it more responsive.
+I might also add more number of products and add logic to prevent users from adding items to cart that are no longer in stock

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).